heshenghuan/python-KNN/README.md

 ===

 ####Introducion
-> python-KNN is an simple implementation in Python
+> python-KNN is a simple implementation in Python